MNGemignani/php_version_switcher/README.md

     $ sudo apt install php7.0
     $ sudo apt install php7.1
     $ sudo apt install php7.2
+    $ sudo apt install php7.3
+    $ sudo apt install php7.4

- Second you can add the scripts from this repo, for this there are a few options, I will give two basic ones.
+ Second you can add the scripts from this repo, for this there are a few options, here is one:

- 1) Add the content from `phpvto` to the end of your `.bashrc` file (you can find this file in your home directory) and after saving it, run `$ source .bashrc`.

- 2) Add `phpvto.sh` some where in your home directory, and run `$ chmod +x phpvto.sh` to make it executable.
+    $ mkdir ~/bin
+    $ mv phpvto.sh ~/bin/phpvto
+    $ chmod +x ~/bin/phpvto

+ Add `~/bin` to your PATH

 ### Usage:

-  1)  If you install using the first option, just run `$ phpvto [version-number]` and the script will do the rest.
+  Run `$ phpvto [version-number]` and the script will do the rest.

-  2)  For the second option you need to run `$ ./phpvto.sh [version-number]` (from the directory where the file is, or add the file to your PATH).

 ### Information:

-  For help run `$ phpvto -help` or `$ ./phpvto.sh -help`.
+  For help run `$ phpvto --help` .

-  Please do not expect any help or bug fixing from me, this is only a trial script for learning proposes.
-I'm always open for tips or improvements in my code.